 The insurance plan year is from September 1 through August 31.
-Current employees can make changes in their insurance coverage during open enrollment each year.
+Current employees can make changes in their insurance coverage during open enrollment each year or when they experience a qualifying event (e.g., marriage, divorce, birth).
 Detailed descriptions of insurance coverage, employee cost, and eligibility requirements are provided to all employees in a separate booklet.
 Employees should contact Human Resources for more information.